Rassundari Devi: Biography

 Rashsundari Devi was born c.
 1809 in the village of Potajia, in Pabna district.
-Her father, Padmalochan Roy, died when Rasssundari was a small child.
+Her father, Padmalochan Roy, died when Rassundari was a small child.
 She never saw her father and was raised by her mother and relatives.
 Formal education was not given to girls of the time.
 She used to be around a boys' school run by a missionary woman in her father's house.
 By listening to the lessons going on at school Rashsundari learned the letters of the Bengali language.
+She secretly studied the alphabet from her family member's books in the flickering light of candles at night.

 At age 12 she married Sitanath Sarkar from Ramdia village, Rajbari, Faridpur.
-She was a religious Vaishnavite by faith.
-With limited formal schooling, she learned to read driven by Bhakti (devotion), out of her keen desire to read Valmiki Purana and Chaitanya Bhagavata.
-She learned how to read and write in the flickering light of candles at night.
 She bore 12 children, of whom 7 died early.
 Her husband died in 1868.
 Her son Kishori Lal Sarkar became an advocate at Calcutta High Court and is the author of several noteworthy works.
-Rassundari died in 1899..